What Life Is Like Inside the Massive Jail That Doubles as Chicago's Largest Mental Health Facility

 I get real frustrated real quick, but now I know what the problem is.
 So when I get out of here I’m going to go to the doctor and continue my pills because it helps me a lot….
 I thank God that Cook County has this opportunity where we can take our pills.

-Being in jail, the littlest thing would get me frustrated—like commissary wouldn’t come on time; stupid things, like why is that officer screaming?
+Being in jail, the smallest thing would get me frustrated—like commissary wouldn’t come on time.
+Other stupid things, like why is that officer screaming?
 I know it’s her job, but little things, you know?
-Like why can’t I watch this TV show?
-But as you get older you start to notice you can’t have it your way and this program here teaches us that.
+Like, why can’t I watch this TV show?
+But as you get older, you start to notice you can’t have it your way, and this program here teaches us that.
 Before, I would break things, like a dummy, break things or scream out, lash out.
-And that would get me into trouble….
+And that would get me into trouble.
 But now, I’m OK.
 Thank God I got diagnosed.

 Daniel, serving time for possession of heroin